Xolaider/beautiful-ethereum-address/README.md

 node address

 Change lines 13-14 to your wishes and run the script.
+Use only 0..9, a, b, c, d, e, f symbols.
 Note that each additional character increases search time by 16 times